BreezyPixels — KarmaCaptain Reddit marketing client

 At the top of Google from Day 1

-No 6-month SEO ramp.
-We comment on threads that already rank — your brand mention is indexed alongside them within hours, not months.
+We comment on threads that already rank, so your brand mention is indexed alongside them within hours.
+No six-month SEO ramp.

 ChatGPT and Perplexity recommend you

 AI search pulls heavily from Reddit.
-When your brand wins the threads, the AI wins for you.
+When your brand owns the threads, ChatGPT and Perplexity start recommending you in their answers.

 Google Search I'm Feeling Lucky